-In advancing to the Ph.D. degree, students pass through two major stages:
+In advancing to the Ph.D. degree, students pass through two major stages sequentially:

 Preparation for candidacy: During the first three years, students complete courses to achieve competence in econometric methods and the fundamentals of microeconomic and macroeconomic theory.
 At least two courses must be taken from a selection of “core” courses dealing with topics in agriculture and resources.
-Students study for examination in a field of specialization of their choosing, and prepare a second year paper.
+Students study for examination in a field of specialization of their choosing, and prepare a second year empirical paper.
 Preparation for candidacy culminates in an oral examination.
 When these steps are completed, students advance to candidacy.

 Completion of a dissertation: The dissertation must be based on original research and represent a significant contribution to the body of economic knowledge.